cardano-scaling/hydra/docs/monthly/2022-11-monthly.md

     specification and the on-chain code to identify vulnerabilities in the protocol itself.

-- Discussions with researchers have lead to the development of a joint [Coordinated Hydra Head V1](https://docs.google.com/document/d/1XQ0C7Ko3Ifo5a4TOcW1fDT8gMYryB54PCEgOiFaAwGE/edit#heading=h.8t0g5xu875ms) specification defining formally the protocol as it is actually implemented.
+- Discussions with researchers have led to the development of a joint Coordinated Hydra Head V1 specification defining formally the protocol as it is actually implemented.

   - Work on this document has already allowed us to identify gaps
   - It is the basis on which BCryptic's analyst is working to audit Hydra protocol